 Housing one of Australia’s best art collections, from aboriginal pieces to colonial and modern paintings and furniture, this is by far one of Adelaide’s top tourist attractions.

 Every room has a different theme and has been cleverly curated.
-You will definitely be wowed by the over 42,000 works of art!
+You will definitely be wowed by the impressive collection of over 42,000 works of art!

-The gallery is a must-see in Adelaide for all ages, they even offer a variety of activities for everyone to enjoy.
+The gallery is a must-see in Adelaide for all ages, they even offer a variety of family friendly activities for everyone to enjoy.

 - Hous: 10am-5pm